Kimberlee97/tp/docs/UserGuide.md

 Opens the User Guide in your web browser.
 If the browser cannot be opened (e.g. blocked by the environment), a Help window is shown so you can copy the link manually.

+* User enters help add command.
+The browser automatically opens the "Adding a person" section of the User Guide.
 ![help add](images/helpAdd.png)

-<figcaption>User enters help add command.
-The browser automatically opens the "Adding a person" section of the User Guide.</figcaption>
+* Opens the User Guide in your web browser.
+If blocked, the Help window appears instead.
 ![help message](images/helpMessage.png)
-<figcaption>Opens the User Guide in your web browser.
-If blocked, the Help window appears instead.</figcaption>

 Format: `help [topic]`